bennettslin/bycombo_app/ZILLOW_EMAIL.md

 To Esther, Josh, Minhao, and Scott, thank you for interviewing me and giving a chance to a bootcamp graduate.
 Your decision changed my life.
 And Scott, thank you for being my zPal.

 To Aaron, Clark, and James, thank you for agreeing to do headshots for my webcomic.
-If you're curious, this scene shows all the characters.
+If anyone's curious, this scene shows all the characters.
 (And yes, those are former Zillowites Ashley Douthett, Graham Young, Matt Viele, and Vicki Huang as well.) https://www.yearlingsbobtail.com/19-epilogue

-To everyone else, thank you for embodying the spirit and warmth of Zillow.
+To everyone else, thank you for befriending me, and for embodying the spirit and warmth of Zillow.
 It made my time here so memorable.
 I'll always be cheering for Zillow from the sidelines!

-I'm happy to connect with anyone here.
+Though I'm rarely active, I'm happy to connect with here.
 Facebook
 LinkedIn

 And if you're interested, here are some musical projects related to my band, the Bobtail Yearlings.
 They're all still in the early stages, so if you check them out now, it won't even seem like we're a real band, ha.
 But they'll be built out in the coming months.

 Project Comet and Rentals
-Josh, Chris, Tanya, Leila
+Josh, Chris, Tanya, Leila, Gaohan, Yulong

 Others